 Motivation gets you going, but discipline keeps you growing. – Instagram Advertisement a while ago

 WARNING!!!
 I am about to get real personal right now.
 So you don’t want the personal stuff then skip this fairly long paragraph and if you do continue reading.
 The main reason why I have been trying to lose weight is the fact that ever since I was about 10 years old someone has called me fat or big; whether it was direct or an implication.
 I am not going to lie I was overweight and I did eat a lot.
 However, all this negativity while I was in Year 5 and Year 6 led me to starve myself during my early high school years.
 During my late high school years, I started working and joined a gym but I did start to eat out a lot and eventually too much again.
 I was able to level out the food and exercise equation but I was still getting called fat or big.
 Fast track to now, I am still called fat or big but not as often.
 I have never felt comfortable within my body.
 During Year 12, I had stopped caring about what other people have said about me and I started caring about my self more.
-Self-care and Self-love are very important.
-Even though at the time the my version of self-care and self-love was very good.
+Self-care and self-love are very important.
+Even though at the time my version of self-care and self-love wasn’t very good.
 It was just another episode of me not balancing the food and exercise equation.
 So that is my story.
-This year, I am losing weight for me and health.
+This year, I am losing weight for myself and my health.
 So without further ado, here are the few things that motivate me for the gym:

 1 – Instagram